ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 The combination of all these challenges creates an *inertia* - they find it hard to move the business towards any goal.

 ## Common 'Go Digital' Strategies

-There are a number of common ideas that I have seen people jump to.
+There are several common ideas that I have seen people jump to.
 I've boiled them down to this list when I've ordered from bad to better:

 #### Get a new website / CRM / ERP

-This doesnt really transform anything.
+This doesn’t really transform anything.
 It's a new digital asset but it normally supports the same business processes.
 It normally takes some time to get these things live, and while they're being built the requirements can evolve like they did to the last iteration.